wackou/bts_tools/docs/config_format.rst

     nodes:
         -
             client: bts
             type: delegate          # delegate node type: run a single delegate account
             name: delegate1         # the name of the delegate.
 This needs to be an existing account
-            monitoring: [version, feeds, missed]
+            monitoring: [delegate]  # activate default monitoring plugins for delegate
             notification: [email]
         -
             type: seed       # seed node type: no need for open wallet, high number of connections
             name: seed01     # the name for this seed node.
 This is just for you, it serves no other purpose
             # you can specify the rpc connection params.
 This will override the values
             # from the data directory
             rpc_port: 5678